OpenMS/pyopenms-docs/docs/source/spectrum_normalization.rst

   )

-Another way of normalizing is by TIC (total ion count) of the :term:`mass spectrum`, which scales intensities so they add up to :math:`1.0` in each :term:`mass spectrum`.
+Another way of normalizing is by TIC (total ion count) of the mass spectrum, which scales intensities so they add up to :math:`1.0` in each mass spectrum.
 Try it out for yourself by setting: ``param.setValue("method", "to_TIC")``.